RSS

 File:Aquote2.png

-FireEye investigates cyber attacks in cooperation with the Federal Bureau of Investigation (FBI FBI) and.
-USA Microsoft The FBI and Microsoft, as stated in the report, agree with the preliminary conclusions of the FireEye.
-Assistant Director of the FBI Cyber Department Matt Gorham also expressed confidence that the attackers on the FireEye were highly qualified, "corresponding to the state level."
+FireEye investigates the circumstances of the cyber attack in cooperation with the Federal Bureau of Investigation () FBI and.
+USA Microsoft The FBI and Microsoft, the report said, agree with FireEye's preliminary findings.
+Assistant Director of FBI Cyber Department Matt Gorham also expressed confidence that the attackers on FireEye were highly qualified, "corresponding to the state level."

-The IB company took more than 300 countermeasures in the interests of its customers after the attack.
-At the time of the hacking claim, the FireEye found no evidence that the stolen tools were used anywhere.
-The company believes that hackers were interested in information related to certain government customers.
+The information security company took more than 300 countermeasures in the interests of its customers after the attack.
+At the time of the breach claim, FireEye found no confirmation that the stolen tools had been used anywhere.
+The company believes that hackers were interested in information related to certain state customers.
 [3]

-The FireEye company declared on November 19, 2020 completion of the transaction on acquisition of Respond Software and at the same time - attraction of investments of 400 million dollars from investment corporations Blackstone and ClearSky.
+FireEye on November 19, 2020 announced the completion of the acquisition of the firm Response Software and at the same time - to attract an investment of $400 million from the investment corporations Blackstone and ClearSky.
 The acquisition of Response cost FireEye $186 million.
-More details here.
+Read more here.

 2019